homayounrezaie/HelloEarth/README.md

-# Hello Earth: Analyzing Geospatial Data Using Python
+# Hello Earth: Remote Sensing and GIS in Python without GUI !!!
+(From Zero to Hero )